blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 # An Analysis of Data Propogation Latencies in Ethereum 2.0 Medalla Testnet

-## This article is work-in-progress.
-## Please check back on October 20 4pm US Eastern Time.

 **Joseph Kholodenko, Gurdal Ertek**

 **Summary:** Ethereum 2.0 is the new version of the Ethereum blockchain, where consensus (agreement of which data and blocks are to be be added) is to be achieved through proof-of-stake (PoS) consensys protocol.